trap9/trap9.github.io/_posts/2014-09-26-Durr-revealed.md

   related:              ['zothaka', 'trap9io']
 ---

 This article is all about one man's journey into his perception of time and about the companion that mediates the unique experience - DURR.
-DURR is made by Norway's designer team called skreksto.
-It is a bracelet hat vibrates every fifth minute. !Note the word *bracelet* because thinking about Durr as a *watch* will lead you to expectations that will not be met.
-I will touch 'watch' misconception later in this article.
+DURR is made by a Norwegian team of designers called Skreksto.
+It is a bracelet that vibrates every five minutes.
+Note the word 'bracelet' because thinking about Durr as a *watch* will lead you to expectations that will not be met.
+I will touch the 'watch' misconception later in this article.
 ![DURR detail](/assets/2014/durr/1-DURR-detail.JPG)
 *What is your perception of time?*